Rankings of the 15 Best Air Purifiers

-But HEPA consistently outperforms every other technology.
-HEPA is the preferred filtration technology of government agencies.
+A true HEPA filter is the preferred air filtration technology of government agencies.
 Also by air quality experts.
 We discuss more about this below.

 In addition, each air purifier is given an overall rating.
 It is a score based on a 10 point system.
 This will give a relative score for how well each can be expected to clean polluted air.
 As in the air cleaner picture below.

 As we test the air purifiers we learn more about the different technologies.
 We write about them extensively.
 Here is a summary.

 Now, we have talked a lot about HEPA air purifiers and how they are the best solution for cleaner air from airborne particles.
 Yet, HEPA is not a good solution for every indoor air issue.
 In fact, it’s not so good for odor removal.

-If you need additional background you can see what is an air purifier.
+If you need additional background you can see what an air purifier is.

 First, we will start with a bit of history.
 Then continue with what we have learned from testing.
-Most of all the focus is on information to help you improve your indoor air.
+Most of all the focus is on information to help you improve your indoor air quality.

 Air Purifier History

 There is an interesting history of air purifiers.
-It has to do with the Ionic Breeze.
+It has to do with the Sharper Image Ionic Breeze.

 We have mixed feelings toward the history of the Ionic Breeze air purifier.
-This purifier left somewhat of a black mark as a gadget.
+This ionic air cleaner left somewhat of a black mark as a gadget.
 In the late 1990’s and early 2000’s, this product was in stores, TV infomercials, and catalogs.
 It sold really well.

-The benefit in all of this is that it helped to generate awareness toward improved indoor air quality.
-So, this is good because indoor air is often polluted than outdoor air as reported by the EPA.
+The benefit in all of this is that it helped to generate awareness for improved indoor air quality.
+So, this is good because indoor air is often more polluted than outdoor air as reported by the EPA.

 As much as 100 times more polluted.
-The main reason is from a source that exists inside.
-This could be dust in your HVAC system, a pet, smoking, carpeting, furniture and many others.
+The main reason is from a pollution source that exists inside.
+This could be dust in your HVAC system, a pet, cigarette smoke, carpeting, new furniture and many others.
 Some of the most dangerous include the off-gasing of volatile organic compounds (VOC) in wood flooring, paint and cleaning supplies that create polluted air.
 These vapors should be taken seriously as they are indoor air pollutants.

-As a result, this has positioned air purifiers that work as solutions for people with allergies or asthma.
-They are also good for people looking to improve their home environment from smoke and odor removal.
+As a result, this has positioned air purifiers that work as solutions for people with allergies and asthma.
+They are also good for people looking to improve their home environment from smoke smells and odor removal.
 The models we test are portable air purifiers and if needed they can be easily moved room to room.

 Here are the key findings from our work.

-Our first learning is that different concerns require different solutions.
+Our first learning is that different air quality concerns require different solutions.
 No air purifier is best for every situation.
 It boils down to a few key factors.

 1. It matters what you need removed